 GregaVrhovec, a researcher from the Information Security Forum,

 “in terms of stopping malicious attempts to steal data, DLP is not as efficient.
 Many can monitor the network and block activity, but there are many business processes they haven’t counted on that can bypass that”.

-Even those organisations with a comprehensive DLP strategy can’t stop employees printing out information, saving it to a memory stick, writing it down and removing it from the building, or simply employee mistakes.
-CYFOR responded to such an incident last month, when we received a call to our emergency number to investigate a potentially serious breach.
+Even those organisations with a comprehensive DLP strategy can’t stop employees from printing out information, saving it to a memory stick, writing it down and removing it from the building, or simply employee mistakes.
+CYFOR responded to such an incident last month when we received a call to our emergency number to investigate a potentially serious breach.
 A laptop was stolen containing unencrypted customer data and the login details were in the laptop bag.
 We averted the incident but this case study illustrates that data leakage risks are very real – read more.

-Employees may be seen by some to be the largest data leakge threat to an organisation.
+Employees may be seen by some to be the largest data leakage threat to an organisation.
 The 2006 e-Crime Watch Survey conducted by the US Secret Service and SEI CERT for CSO Magazine found that in cases where respondents could identify the perpetrator of an electronic crime, 32% were committed by insiders.